PPUC/ZeDMD/README.md

 And for the older ESP32 Development Board:
 * https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads

-### ZeDMD S3 crashed, how can I help fixing the issue
+### ZeDMD S3 crashed, how can I help to fix the issue

 If you discover a crash, there's a good chance that a coredump has been written to flash.
 If you flashed the device using `pio`, you can extract and interpret the coredump:
 ```shell